DevilProMT/shorekeeper-patch/README.md

 # shorekeeper-patch

-PAK files signature check bypass for Wuthering Waves 2.1 Live OS
+PAK files signature check bypass for Wuthering Waves 2.2 CN BETA

 ### How to use
 Just inject it at early startup.